ethanTsui2/Project-Atlas/docs/03_Engineering_Decisions.md

 ### Tradeoff

 MG90S servos are heavier and draw more current than SG90 servos, requiring a dedicated external 5V power supply for multi-servo operation.

+# ED-006

+## Decision

+Prototype V1 will remain a 4-DOF robotic arm using MG90S servos.

+## Reason

+The first prototype focuses on validating mechanical fit, assembly tolerances, wiring, and overall functionality before increasing system complexity.

+Higher torque requirements were identified during CAD development, particularly at the shoulder and elbow joints.

+Rather than redesigning immediately, Prototype V1 will be assembled and tested to determine whether MG995 servos are necessary.

+## Future Work

+If testing confirms insufficient torque, Prototype V2 will introduce:

+- MG995 servos for high-load joints
+- possible 5-DOF wrist
+- updated power system
+- redesigned servo mounts